mattkinnersley/mattkinnersley/README.md

 ### Hi there 👋

-I'm a Frontend Developer at Octopus Energy
+I'm a Frontend Developer at Octopus Energy.

+I also have a [blog](https://www.techwaffle.dev/).